Types of Learning

 - Conscious Competence Model of Learning (Martin M. Broadwell, 1960s) – interprets the movement from unskilled to skilled in terms of four discrete stages

-- Three Stages of Motor Skill Learning (Paul Fitts & Michael Posner, 1960s) – a 3-level trajectory of in the development of physical skills
+- Three Stages of Motor Skill Learning (Three Stage Theory) (Paul Fitts & Michael Posner, 1960s) – a 3-level trajectory of in the development of physical skills

 CommentaryMost of these sorts of typologies and taxonomies lack a systematic rationale for their construction.
 Consequently, any given model may be more an instantiation of common wisdom than a contribution to thinking.
 In addition, the tendency to describe taxonomies in hierarchical terms has prompted many educators to focus on the "higher" levels and attend less to the "lower" ones – often in active ignorance of the simultaneity of such competencies in many problem-solving settings and the critical role of facts and skills in supporting creative competencies across most domains.